 In addition, Jamie regularly provides Corporations Act and ASX Listing Rule advice including in relation to related party transactions, corporate governance, directors’ duties, share capital reconstructions and continuous disclosure.

 Jamie has been named “Lawyer of the Year” for Corporate Law in Adelaide in Best LawyersTM Australia 2019 edition.
-He is also recognised in Best LawyersTM Australia for Agricultural Law, Commercial Law, Corporate/Governance Law, Equity Capital Markets Law, Mergers and Acquisitions Law and Private Equity Law.
+He is also recognised in Best LawyersTM Australia for Agricultural Law, Commercial Law, Corporate/Governance Law, Equity Capital Markets Law, Mergers and Acquisitions Law, Private Equity Law and Venture Capital Law.
 Doyle’s Guide names Jamie as a “market leader” lawyer for Corporate & Commercial Law and as “pre-eminent” for Agricultural Law in South Australia.

 Jamie’s recent experience includes: